DIY: Cutting My Own Hair Super Short with Updates

 • I didn’t realize the back of my head is so bumpy.
 If the pictures look like I chopped to much in some places, it’s actually because of my head structure

-2nd Cut 2/21/2026
+2nd Cut — 2/21/2026

 Cut in the kitchen this time which was much better and brighter than the bathroom.
-Mess up AGAIN in the same spot because I forgot to return the clipper lever to the lowest level which means that, yet again, I needed to use the #1 guard to smooth it out.
+Messed up AGAIN in the same spot because I forgot to return the clipper lever to the lowest level which means that, yet again, I needed to use the #1 guard to smooth it out.
 It went much faster than the first time because I not only felt more comfortable as a whole, but I properly utilized the 360 Mirror.
 Vacuum cleaner is much easier than broom and dustpan.
 Shorter to start this time around and shorter to end with.
 Also did not have scissors and had help for the final touches yet again.

-LEFT: Pre-cut; CENTER: Messed up in the lower corner, so had to cut on guard #1 to smooth it out; RIGHT: Post-cut
+LEFT: Pre-cut; CENTER: Messed up in the lower corner, so had to cut on guard #1 to smooth it out; RIGHT: Post-cut (you can see how the top is very long)

-3rd Cut 4/12/2026
+3rd Cut — 4/12/2026

 • Wet and comb throughout the process